MarcFC/jquery.dynamic-elements/README.md

 ## Copyright and license

-Copyright (c) 2014 Marc Fernandez
+Copyright (c) 2014 Marc Fernandez.
 This projected is licensed under the terms of the MIT license.